Overnight layover guide. Sleeping facilities in the public zone or boarding area

 Spending the night at the airport

-Reno-Tahoe airport operates with many US flights (and some international flights).
+Reno-Tahoe airport operates many US flights (and some international flights).
 Therefore, there is often movement during the night inside the terminal, which opens around the clock.
 However, layover passengers should remain in the public area after the security control closes at night.
 It is recommended to have earplugs or headphones, as loud announcements are frequent.

 Where to rest: There are padded seatings next to the ticketing counters, while in the baggage reclaim hall there are large benches situated close to the restrooms.
 If you have a bigger budget, in the boarding area you will find a VIP lounge with more amenities, although it closes at night.
 On the other hand, different hotels are available in the surroundings, offering complimentary shuttles.